pedrin04x/pedrin04x/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Pedro Barros and I'm a developer, from Brazil</h2>

 ###